-I have discovered that it’s actually possible to find heels for dancing at regular stores.
-During my dance years I have already found 3 pairs of dance shoes from a mall.
 Here are things to pay attention to when looking for a comfortable pair.
 (These guidelines can also be used to see if any shoes you already own could be used for dancing.)

 Type of Shoe

-Most important thing to look for is that it would have a strap around your ankle or some other kind of support, to keep the shoe from coming off.
+Most important thing to look for is that it would have a strap around your ankle or some other kind of support to keep the shoe from coming off.
 The material of the straps shouldn’t be too stiff, otherwise it might painfully dig into your skin.
 Look for something softer, but still secure.

 The Sole

-Regular indoor dance shoes have suede bottoms, so what I actually did to my first pair is I took the shoes to the shoe repair and let them stick a sheet of suede to the sole.
-The other two pairs had pretty good soles already so I didn’t have to do any altering.
+Regular indoor latin dance shoes have suede bottoms, so what I actually did to my first pair is I took the shoes to the shoe repair and let them stick a sheet of suede to the sole.
+The other two pairs had pretty good soles already so I didn’t have to do any alterations.

 The Heel